 From the Lake Rupert Spillway, drive south on OH-93 for 1.3 miles.
 Turn left onto Wilkesville Avenue and go .6 miles.
 Turn right onto OH-349 south and drive .8 mile.
 Turn left into Lake Alma State Park.

 Lake Alma lies nestled in the heart of the unglaciated hill country of Ohio.
 These hills are part of the Appalachian Highlands.
 Most of the rock layers are acidic sandstones, shales, and coals with an occasional limestone member.
 Much time has passed since the region was first uplifted from the ancient sea that once covered Ohio–allowing for the development of many different habitats.
 Today, this region supports more than seventy percent of Ohio’s remaining woodlands on only one-third of the state’s land.
 Lake Alma contains a fine example of the second growth forest now covering this part of the state.
 In this area, the forest is mainly of a mixed oak composition.

 With the advent of forest succession on surrounding farmlands, upswings in the population of deer, grouse, gray squirrel and other woodland species were encouraged.
 In the late 1950s, wild turkeys were reintroduced into this part of the state giving Vinton County the highest population of this species.
 Other valuable resources found at Lake Alma include a vast array of woodland wildflowers such as large-flowered trillium, wild geranium, and hepatica.
 The forest floor is blanketed with a variety of ferns, mosses, and lichens.
 The Wood Thrush, Pileated Woodpecker, Great-horned Owl and Barred Owl make this park their home.

-Vinton Furnace Experimental Forest–Raccoon Ecological Management Area
+Vinton Furnace State Forest–Raccoon Ecological Management Area

 Vinton, Ohio 45651